danielharrell/does_music_move/does_music_move.md

 For if there were, then it would allow the melody to move in it continuously rather than discretely.

-But this points to a still deeper difference between the movement of the melody and the motion of our hand in following it.
+But this reflects a still deeper difference between the movement of the melody and the motion of our hand in following it.
 For the melody is *composed* of the notes it moves between, while